Breast Augmentation Mobile, AL

 What are the Risks of Breast Augmentation?

 There are risks with any surgery and most are not unique to breast augmentation.
 Fortunately, excessive bleeding and infection are very infrequent with breast augmentation surgery.
 Capsular contracture is an event that is unique to this particular surgery.
 This is when scar tissue develops around the implant and becomes thick or tight.
 This can distort the shape of the breast, make the breast firm to touch, or cause pain.
 Breast massage, certain medications, and time will help to soften the breast.
 However, if the breasts remain firm long-term, corrective surgery may be necessary.
 Breast Augmentation is a life changing procedure for many women.
-Breast implants require a lifetime commitment of self-examination, mammograms, and/or MRIs as well as consultation with Dr. Proffitt regarding any concerns.
+Breast implants require a lifetime commitment of self-examination, mammograms, and/or MRIs.
+The national center for health research has a website entirely devoted to information on breast implants (click here).
+Dr. Proffitt will go over any concerns you may have during your initial consultation and is always available for consultations regarding post-surgical concerns.

 More information about Breast Augmentation – by Dr. Randy Proffitt